vxcall/Dainsleif/README.md

 ### :rotating_light: WARNING

-Keep your eyes on the `offset.h` in my repository.
+Keep your eyes on the `offset.cpp` in my repository.

-If the menu doesn't show up when you press <kbd>INSERT</kbd>, or your game crashes immediately just after you initiate the hack, that means your `offset.h` is outdated.
+If the menu doesn't show up when you press <kbd>INSERT</kbd>, or your game crashes immediately just after you initiate the hack, that means your `offset.cpp` is outdated.

 Copy and Paste contents in `offset.h` from mine to yours.
 Or if mine doesn't look updated, copy from [Hazedumper](https://github.com/frk1/hazedumper/blob/master/csgo.hpp)

+Also, I'm currently developing offset auto update system.
+It's almost done, and once it completes you no longer copy & paste `offset.cpp`.
 # :computer: Hacks

 ## Aimbot